TobleMiner/DC-UPS/README.md

 supply well suited to run network appliances like small switches, home routes and WLAN access points.

+**I would not recommend ordering RevC yet as it is still untested.**
 **I would not recommend ordering RevB yet as there are still some issues with the current design.
 See [Rev B issues](https://github.com/TobleMiner/DC-UPS#rev-b-issues) below.**